Rp70/libstart.ca/PRD.md

 - **Broken QR Code Link**: Redirect to main app homepage with welcome message
 - **Long Volunteer Names**: Truncate gracefully in profile cards with full name in tooltip
 - **Missing Tour Images**: Use colorful placeholder graphics that maintain visual rhythm
-- **Unsupported Language**: Default to English if browser language not in supported list
+- **Unsupported Browser Language**: Default to English if detected browser language not in supported list
+- **Multiple Browser Languages**: Check navigator.languages array in order of preference to find best match
 - **RTL Layout Issues**: Properly reverse flex directions and text alignment for Arabic
 - **Font Loading Failures**: Fallback to system fonts that support multilingual characters